TylerJH-IT/post-install-config/README.md

 <h3>Step 5: Configure Departments</h3>
 Ensure you are still in the admin panel, select the agent tab, departments, and add new department.

-We'll name it System Administrators.
+We'll name it System Administrators, do not change any settings.
 Now select Create Department.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>